-Your computer will feature Microsoft Hybrid Graphics switchable graphics technology.
-This seamless technology is designed to get best performance from the graphics system while allowing longer battery life, without having to manually change settings.
-The computer's operating system (and some applications) will automati-cally switch between the integrated UMA (Unified Memory Architecture) GPU (iGPU) and the discrete GPU (dGPU) when required by the applications in use.
-This switch is seamless to the user (see Appendix C).
+Microsoft Hybrid Graphics is a seamless technology designed to get best performance from the graphics system while allowing longer battery life, without having to manually change settings.
+The computer will automatically switch between the integrated UMA (Unified Memory Architecture) GPU (iGPU) and the discrete GPU (dGPU) when required by the applications in use.